 Don’t Touch Your Down Payment

 From the day you open your separate savings account, make it a rule that you will never touch the money in that account.

 Pretend like it’s disappeared from your life and the only way you will see it again is when you are buying your first home.
 This rule is a must for saving a down payment.
 Otherwise, you will be tempted to use the money for other things and this will hurt your down payment, or worse wipe it out altogether!

 Make Your Saving Visual

 It’s best to keep your goals in front of you.
 This will help keep you motivated.
-When we were saving up for our down payment we had a work sheet and kept at it until we reached our goal.
-If you would like access to the saving plan we used to save for our first home, simply enter in your email in the box below and download our down payment worksheet.
+When we were saving up for our down payment we had a down payment worksheet and kept at it until we reached our goal.